 We Do STEM TEACHER PD

-NOVA SySTEMic is committed to providing STEM professional development opportunities for elementary, middle, and high school teachers in the areas of Cybersecurity, Robotics, and Programming.
-Professional development (PD) will focus on skills training, lesson planning, application, and time for discussion in a virtual format.
-All participants will receive a certificate of attendance upon completion of each series for the number of classes they have attended.
-For Fabrication Topics, participants will receive a certificate of attendance for the individual sessions attended.
+NOVA SySTEMic is committed to providing ongoing STEM professional development opportunities for elementary, middle, and high school teachers in the Northern Virginia region during the COVID-19 pandemic by offering FREEprofessional development via zoom.
+Opportunities are provided in the areas of Fabrication, Programming, and Information Technology.
+Professional development focuses on skills training, application, and time is provided for discussion.
+All participants receive a certificate of attendance for the number of sessions attended in each series.
 Register at: http://teacherpd.novastem.us/Register

 Learn the basic technology on how CNC carving works while designing an ink stamp using a free, web-based software called Easel.
 This session is recommended for educator’s that have access to a Carvey® desktop CNC router and can provide a similar learning experience to their students.
 The session will model and emphasize tips and tricks for virtual instruction using this software.
 Time for pedagogical discussions and student/instructor guides will be provided.
 Two-hour session.